Skip to content

 Could Be Better

 The pricing strategy is not obvious.
-In order to get a quote, you have to call the company.
-There is a great free solution for businesses that create less than $5000 worth of transactions a month, but it may take some time to speak with a sales rep to understand how much a business owner is going to have to pay.
+You have to call the company to get a quote.
+There is a great free solution for businesses that create less than $5000 worth of transactions a month, but it may take some time to speak with a sales rep to understand how much a business owner will have to pay.

-Restaurants doing an extremely high volume of sales may want to approach something else.
-This software was built with retail in mind, first.
-So there may be some things you'd like to see in a successful restaurant that just aren't available.
+Restaurants with an extremely high volume of sales may want to consider something else.
+This software was first built with retail in mind, so there may be some things you'd like to see in a successful restaurant that just isn't available.

 The software was made to be utilized in only one location.
-Syncing locations up is possible, but since it wasn't meant to do this, there may be some hiccups along the way.
+Syncing locations up is possible, but there may be some hiccups along the way since it wasn't meant to do this.

 4. Square